-A half second may not seem like much to you, but for your brain it’s a very, very long time.
+A half second may not seem like much, but for your brain it’s a very, very long time.
 It takes 500-600 milliseconds (half a second) for your conscious mind to register incoming information.
 But your primitive brain’s threat management system processes the sensory, motor, and emotional inputs it’s getting in 10-50 milliseconds.
-This difference between these two time frames is impossible for us to comprehend because our brains are constantly constructing the illusion that we are in conscious control of our own thought processes and motor reflexes.
+This difference between these two time frames is impossible for us to comprehend because our brains are constantly constructing the illusion that we’re in conscious control of our own thoughts and motor reflexes.
 Louis Cozolino, in his book, Why Therapy Works: Using Our Minds To Change Our Brains, explains all this in understandable ways.
 He goes on to offer techniques that will help you learn how to insert some conscious awareness inside this vital half second in ways that will allow you to increase your conscious control over what, previously, were automatic reactions to any perceive threat.

 Doorway #3: Kegan’s Immunity to Change

-One of the strangest facts about human beings is how desperately we desire change, yet how strenuously we fight against it as if our very lives depended on keeping the status quo secure.
+One of the strangest facts about human beings is how desperately we desire change, yet how strenuously we fight against it.
+Seemingly we resist change as if our very lives depend on keeping the status quo secure.
 We want change, yet we simultaneously resist it.

 You may have seen this in a loved one.
 You may even have recognized it in yourself.
 You’ve wanted to change something about yourself, and consequently repeatedly committed yourself to it, yet, you kept on failing to make the changes.
-Kegan suggests you were and are wired to resist any changes you've committed yourself to making.
+Kegan suggests that you were and are wired to maintain the status quo, thereby predisposed to unconsciously resist any changes you've consciously committed yourself to making.

 Kegan and Lahey’s book, Immunity to Change: How To Overcome It and Unlock The Potential In yourself And Your Organization, is all about this phenomenon.
 In it they explain how your persistent failure in the face of your strong intentions is an example of what they call our ‘psychological immune system’ at work.
-We, they say, always react automatically to any attempt to change ourselves by making sure we do just enough to maintain our existing sense of self and our current sense of the way the world works.
-In this book, they describe in full detail a simple exercise that can help you gain control over your "immunity to change" resistances.
+We, they say, always automatically resist any attempt to change ourselves by making sure that, at a minimum, we do just enough to maintain our existing sense of self and our current sense of the way the world works.
+In this book, they describe in full detail a simple exercise that will help you gain control over your "immunity to change" resistances.